Table of Contents:

 Student loan default occurs when a student has stopped making payments on their loan for more than 270 days past a scheduled due date.2

-Can I pause my student loan payments temporarily?
+Can students pause their loan payments temporarily?

 Yes.
 Deferment and forbearance are options for people who are in a short-term financial bind and need to temporarily suspend their student loan payments.
 With deferment, interest won’t accrue on some types of loans, while interest will accrue on all types of loans during forbearance.